nergalex/f5-aks-kic-lab/source/class4/module1/module1.rst

     | **What is the client_class for curl?**
     | Untrusted Bot

+The default actions for bot classes are:

+    - detect for trusted-bot
+    - alarm for untrusted-bot
+    - block for malicious-bot

 .. note:: **Capture The Flag**
     | **Which violations are raised?**
     | Illegal meta character in value, Attack signature detected, Violation Rating Threat detected, Bot Client Detected

+By default, App Protect minimize false positives :
+    - block requests that are declared as threats their Violation Rating is 4 or 5.
+    - if the violation rating is 4-5 the request is blocked using the VIOL_RATING_THREAT violation.
+    - other requests which have a lower violation rating are not blocked, except for some specific violations described `here <https://docs.nginx.com/nginx-app-protect/configuration/#basic-configuration-and-the-default-policy>`_ .

 .. note:: **Capture The Flag**
     | **Which attack signatures are detected?**
     | 200001475, 200000098

 Exercise 4: Modifications
-*********************

-By default block requests that are declared as threats, that is, their Violation Rating is 4 or 5.
-By default, if the violation rating is 4-5 the request is blocked using the VIOL_RATING_THREAT violation.
-By default, other requests which have a lower violation rating are not blocked, except for some specific violations described here `here <https://docs.nginx.com/nginx-app-protect/configuration/#basic-configuration-and-the-default-policy>`_ .
-This is to minimize false positives.
+*************************

-However App Developers assume that this security event is a False Positive.
+App Developers assume that matched signatures are a False Positive.
 They added modifications of security policy `here <https://raw.githubusercontent.com/nergalex/f5-nap-policies/master/policy/modifications/arcadia.f5app.dev.json>`_.

 Now, a new security policy for Arcadia must be applied to allow this request.